Introduction: An Idea for El Salvador

 Far-Reaching Impact: Plastic’s Oceanic Journey

 One of the most alarming aspects of plastic waste is its ability to travel great distances across the ocean.
-Due to the influence of ocean currents, winds, and tides, plastic debris can journey thousands of miles away from its point of origin.
-For instance, plastic waste discarded in North America can find its way to the North Atlantic Gyre, also known as the “Great Atlantic Garbage Patch,” which is thousands of miles away.
+Due to the influence of ocean currents, winds, and tides, plastic debris can journey thousands of miles from its origin.
+For instance, plastic waste discarded in North America can find its way to the North Atlantic Gyre, also known as the “Great Atlantic Garbage Patch,” thousands of miles away.

 The mobility of plastic waste doesn’t stop at the ocean’s surface.
-Some of it sinks to the ocean floor, where it can remain for years, causing long-term damage to marine ecosystems.
+Some of it sinks to the ocean floor, which can remain for years, causing long-term damage to marine ecosystems.
 Plastic particles have even been found in remote areas like the Arctic, underscoring the global reach of this problem.

 This far-reaching impact of plastic waste highlights the urgency of addressing the issue.
 It’s not just a local or regional problem; it’s a global crisis that affects marine life, human communities, and ecosystems worldwide.